Antibiotic Awareness Week

 For further information on Antibiotic Awareness Week activities in South Australia, email SA Health's Infection Control Service.

-1 From Antibiotic Resistance Threats in the United States, 2013.
+Antibiotic Resistance Threats in the United States, 2013.
 US Department of Health and Human Services, Center for Disease Control and Prevention

 * Source: Therapeutic guidelines: Antibiotics, Version 15, 2014